 We are aiming to help the next generation of motorists become more eco-friendly.

-We supported the planting of 1,000 broadleaf trees in the Heart of England Forest in 2019, and a further 200 oak trees within our own rural headquarters.
+We have supported the planting of 1,000 broad leaf trees in the Heart of England Forest, and a further 200 oak trees within our own rural headquarters.
 To make a positive and practical contribution towards offsetting the combined 191 tonnes of CO2 created each year by our fleet of 168 cars*, we have pledged to plant a minimum of 1,000 trees each year.
 A tree can absorb as much as one tonne of CO2 by the time it is 40 years old**, and we will continue to plant more trees every year.

 We are also teaching the drivers of the future how to be more environmentally conscious behind the wheel.
 Youngsters taking lessons with us will be taught best practice for greener driving – such as a light touch on the throttle and brakes, anticipation to avoid wasting energy and switching the engine off whenever possible.

 A wildflower meadow for bees and wildlife has been planted at our nine-acre Warwickshire base and we’re using the land to provide a rehoming sanctuary for hedgehogs and as a site for owl boxes – which have already seen baby tawny owls and barn owls born there.

 Young Driver is also making use of the land around its head office to rehome and rescue miniature donkeys and ponies.
 We have four donkeys – Tom, his son James, Gracie and daughter Florence, along with one pony – Boris.
 We also have four rare breed Hebridean sheep who act as independent lawn mowers to keep the grass down in our five acre field!